gabrielbaron16/car-pooling-challenge-cabify/INSTRUCTIONS.md

 Take over the design/implementation of a system to manage car pooling.

-At Cabify we provide the service of taking people from point A to point B. So far we have done it without sharing cars with multiple groups of people.
+At Cabify we provide the service of taking people from point A to point B. So far we have done it without sharing Cars with multiple groups of people.
 This is an opportunity to optimize the use of resources by introducing car pooling.

 The job was assigned to a team and they have implemented what could be the first prototype.
 However, we are not very satisfied with their result.
 The code seems not to reach the quality standards we expect from our engineers.
 And as soon as the QA team has enabled their acceptance tests suite, the solution shows that it doesn't even work according to the specs.